C is for Collaborate (what to do with your broken heart?)

 I already knew autism isn't fixable.
 But fixing is not the only point of collaboration.
 There is holding each other close, dividing the sadness and healing to do together.

 It wasn't until much, much later, recently even, that I added creativity to that list of reasons to work together.
-I finally began to see and appreciate how Kyle was made in love, by God's own hand and for his purposes, with autism.
+I finally began to see and appreciate how Mac was made in love, by God's own hand and for his purposes, with autism.
 But in that season, I was barely surviving the day.